Freenove/Freenove_Robot_Dog_Kit_for_ESP32/docs/source/fnk0062/codes/tutorial/0_Install_CH340_and_Burn_Firmware.rst

 .. image:: ../_static/imgs/0_Install_CH340_and_Burn_Firmware/Chapter00_27.png
     :align: center

-Second, open “windows.bat” under the directory of :red:`Freenove_Robot_Dog_Kit_for_ESP32/Firmware/Windows` with txt editor, and modify the COMx in the file according to the port USB-SERIAL CH340 (COMx) on your computer.
+Second, open “windows.bat” under the directory of :combo:`red font-bolder:Freenove_Robot_Dog_Kit_for_ESP32/Firmware/Windows` with txt editor, and modify the COMx in the file according to the port USB-SERIAL CH340 (COMx) on your computer.

 .. image:: ../_static/imgs/0_Install_CH340_and_Burn_Firmware/Chapter00_28.png
     :align: center

-:red:`Note: Do NOT modify other contents.`
+:combo:`red font-bolder:Note: Do NOT modify other contents.`

 Third, save and close the file.
 Double-click it to run and wait for it to finish downloading.